NSDawn/party-box/party-box-comprehensive-rules.md

 	- 2.0.2a Mana and mana-adjacent resources from other games can be paid in generic mana if no color is indicated.
 	- 2.0.2b If a color is indicated, and if such color is differentiated in the source game, upon player discretion, the closest color in Magic's five color system must be used.
 - 2.0.3 BUB Card types are based on the timing rules and restrictions of playing the card in the source game.
 In general, defer to mechanical similarity to Magic mechanics, rather than aesthetic similarity.
 (For example, Pokémon, YuGiOh monsters, and Lorcana characters are all creatures.)
-	- 2.0.3a Card subtypes are defer to player discretion.
+	- 2.0.3a Card supertypes and subtypes defer to player discretion.
+	- 2.0.4a Cards are nonlegendary by default.
+Upon player discretion, cards considered 'legendary' or one of a kind in their source material may be considered legendary.
 ## 2.1 Pokémon TCG

 - 2.1.0 Pokémon cards have a mana cost of 2 generic mana.